chucknado/zpu/README.md

     Make sure to follow the format in the example.

+    You can keep adding mappings to the same yml file.
+You don't need to create a yml file each time you publish.

     Make sure each article id is unique in the yml file.

     Don't include the .dita file extension.